tarikulwebx/tarikulwebx/README.md

 ### Hi there 👋
 I'm Md.
 Tarikul Islam.
 A Full-Stack Web Developer with a huge love of Javascript, React.JS, TailwindCSS, Bootstrap, PHP, Laravel, MySQL, AWS, DevOps and many other technologies related to Web Engineering.

+I have been developing and serving web development experiences since 2018.
+I currently (since 2022) work for NBSoft (Japan) which produces AI and software services from Bangladesh.
+Alongside NBSoft, I provide Full-Stack Web Development services for my clients.

 <!--